 All PPC faculty have joint appointments in other academic departments across campus.
 Research is also conducted and supported by an outstanding staff within the PPC and a cadre of graduate and undergraduate students.
 PPC researchers disseminate their findings through journal articles, books, monographs, and policy briefs.
 They also interact regularly with state and federal policy makers and provide them with research support, testify before congressional committees, and host or participate in many public events each year.

 In 2008, the Forkenbrock Series on Public Policy was established to expand the public engagement activities of the PPC by providing interdisciplinary fora to share information on important policy-related topics with policymakers and the public.
 The series sponsors lectures and symposia designed to bring together academic researchers, policymakers, and other key stakeholders such as business leaders, students and the public on the most pressing issues of our time.
-In collaboration with the UI Department of History and Political Science, the Forkenbrock Series sponsors an evening class called “Policy Matters”, that covers a different policy topics, that is open to the public.
-The Forkenbrock Series is coordinated by our community engagement coordinator, Liz Watson.
+In collaboration with the UI Department of History and Political Science, the Forkenbrock Series sponsors an evening class called “Policy Matters”, that covers different policy topics and is open to the public.
+The Forkenbrock Series is coordinated by our community engagement coordinator, Leslie Gannon.

 In 2007, Professor Peter Damiano assumed the Directorship of the Center.
 Since then the PPC has updated its mission and expanded its research programs to include Social Science Policy Research (2008), Housing and Land Use Policy Research (2009), and Environmental Policy Research (2010).